The application process for our 2024 grant cycle is CLOSED.

 - Q. What is the process for applying for a Temple grant?

 - Q. What is the selection process?A.The selection is made by an art grant committee that has a long history of being involved with Burning Man Arts’ annual grant cycles and award processes.
 This committee has extensive personal experience in creating and managing art on playa, particularly with the Temple.

 We make our selection from the proposals that are submitted; most years we receive about a dozen applications.
 The committee reads and discusses every submission.
 We look for designs with strong visual appeal that meet the criteria and are able to be feasibly built in a short time frame.
 We appreciate proposals that include well-crafted images that give us a good idea of the proposed concept.
 And in the spirit of sustainability, we are especially interested in moderately scaled designs; bigger isn’t better.

-- Q. Where can I find a full list of the questions on the proposal, to understand what’s required in the application?A. The 2023 Temple application questions are available as a preview document.
-We suggest that you construct your answers first in a separate document, and then copy and paste them into our form before submitting your proposal.
-Please note that we cannot accept any grant applications in a PDF or as a Google doc; all proposals must be submitted via our online form.
+- Q. Where can I find a full list of the questions on the proposal, to understand what’s required in the application?A. The 2024 Temple application questions are available in a preview document.
+We suggest that you make a copy of this preview doc, compose your response first in that separate document, and then copy and paste them into our form before submitting.
+Please note that we cannot accept any applications in other formats; all proposals must be submitted via our online application form.

-- Q. How do I send or hand deliver a maquette or small model of my project?A. Due to a dispersed workforce and grant committee, we no longer accept maquettes or small models via mail or hand delivery methods.
-All images and one URL with video or other media must be submitted as part of your grant application form.
+- Q. How do I send or hand deliver a maquette or small model of my project?A. Due to a dispersed workforce and grant committee, we are no longer able to accept maquettes or small models via mail or hand delivery.
+If you build a maquette, you may submit an image or video of it as part of your grant application form.